Mathanraj-d12/100-days-of-code/README.md

 ### Day 57 - AI Trivia Duel 🤖🧠
 Play a quiz game against a fake AI opponent!
 Real questions fetched from Open Trivia API.
 Score-based battle built using HTML, CSS, JavaScript, and fetch().

+### Day 58 - AI Sketch Classifier 🎨🤖
+Draw something on canvas, and let the AI guess what it is!
+Fun interactive game using canvas and simulated AI logic with fetch-style behavior.